Rebels receiving votes in 7A poll

 Photo by David Leong

-Vestavia Hills head coach Robert Evans speaks to his team after their 17 to 38 loss during a game between Vestavia Hills and Thompson on Friday, Sept.
+Vestavia players warm up before a game between Vestavia Hills and Thompson on Friday, Sept.
 20, 2024, at Thompson Reynolds Stadium in Vestavia Hills, Ala.

 The Alabama Sports Writers Association released its weekly high school football poll Wednesday morning.

-Vestavia Hills appears in the Class 7A poll once again, receiving votes despite falling to 1-4 on the year with a loss to Thompson.
+Vestavia Hills appears in the Class 7A poll once again, receiving votes again after taking an open date last week.

+This week, Vestavia Hills is back in region play, making a trip to Prattville.

 Here's the rest of the 7A poll: